0x3321C/manage-classic-teams-updates/README.md

 <!-- ABSTRACT -->
 ## ABSTRACT
-This script manages Microsoft Teams updates by renaming update.exe and squirrel.exe, and updating the shortcut.
+This script manages Classic Microsoft Teams updates by renaming update.exe and squirrel.exe, and updating the shortcut.

 <!-- ABOUT THE PROJECT -->
 ## DESCRIPTION